briankeane/exchangeagramtutorial/readme.md

 3. Add a 'Profile' bar button item to the other side of the main viewcontroller
 4. create a class that inherits from ViewController called ProfileViewController and set the new viewcontroller's custom class to it

+#####Adding Elements to the ProfileViewController
+1. Add a UIImageView and Label and wire them into ProfileViewController as 'nameLabel' and 'profileImageView'

+#####Install the Facebook SDK
+1. Download the Facebook SDK from http://www.facebook.com/docs/ios/getting-started